AGLS Board Terms of reference

 - maintain a record of final papers and board decisions

 - run appointment, resignation and dismissal and/or election processes.

 The following AGLS committees are established:

 - Professional Development Committee.

-The board must nominate a board sponsor for each AGLS committee that is established.
+The board must nominate a board sponsor or sponsors for each AGLS committee that is established.

 The board may determine the composition and membership of AGLS committees.